 Then reality hits.
 Suddenly, you realize you have to cook, clean and decorate for twenty friends plus all their kids, not to mention come up with ways to keep everyone entertained!
 You’re in luck, because I happen to be pretty darn good at planning parties on the fly!
 Mind you, as a strange sort of extroverted introvert (that’s totally a thing, I just learned it this week!), I don’t actually like hosting them, but I do LOVE the planning part!
 We even have most of the tools you’ll need right here on OurFamilyWorld, so you don’t have to go far!
 Ready?
 Let’s start planning that last-minute St. Patrick’s Day party!

 Last-minute St. Patrick’s Day Party Planning

 Every good party needs three things to be totally successful: food, entertainment and a few decorations to set the mood.
 Let’s start with the food, shall we?
 This post contains a few affiliate links, particularly in the decor section.
-Thanks a bunch for your support!
+WE earn a commission if you make a purchase!

 St. Patrick’s Day party food

 My last-minute party planners, you are SO in luck, because we pulled together five awesome St. Patrick’s Day meal ideas for large families.
 Just double the recipes and you have enough food for your party!
 Another idea: go the appetizer-only route.
 This is a great way to cut down on the amount of time you spend in the kitchen (not to mention the cost of food).
 Trust me, guests can fill up just as easily on appetizers as they can on a big meal.
 Check out our favorite holiday appetizers.
 While the post was written for Christmas, it works for any party.
 If you have kids at the party (or even if you don’t!), whip up these oh-so-cute St. Patrick’s Day cupcakes!